 When it comes to kids’ health, many people think a course of antibiotics is best for bacterial pink eye.
-In fact, a University of Michigan study published last month in the journal Ophthalmology, which looked at more than 340,000 people diagnosed with pink eye, found that 58 percent filled prescriptions for topical antibiotics.
+In fact, a University of Michigan study published recently in the journal Ophthalmology, which looked at more than 340,000 people diagnosed with pink eye, found that 58 percent filled prescriptions for topical antibiotics.

-Whether it’s bacterial, viral, or allergy-related, experts recommend relieving discomfort by applying a clean, wet compress to the area several times a day.
+Whether it’s bacterial, viral, or allergy-related, experts recommend relieving discomfort by applying a clean, wet compress to the area several times per day.
 The American Academy of Ophthalmology suggests a warm compress for bacterial or viral pink eye and a cool one for allergic conjunctivitis.

 Be aware, though, that most schools require youngsters to be on antibiotic eye drops for 24 hours before returning to school.
 “Usually, I just give it to patients so they can get back to school or day care and their parents can go back to work,” Hammond says.